Rod Smith (politician): Legal career

-2006 election
+2006 campaign for governor

 In January 2005, Smith announced his candidacy for the Democratic nomination for governor in the 2006 election.
 Smith ran against Tampa Congressman Jim Davis.
 A statewide poll by the Florida Chamber of Commerce, released on August 28, 2006, showed Smith eight points down against Davis.
 A poll from earlier in the year showed Davis ahead 25 to 9 percent.
 Conversely, a July 27 Quinnipiac University poll showed Smith trailing Davis by 28%.
 However, this poll also revealed that 33% of Democrats were still undecided.

 Late in May 2006, U.S. Representatives Kendrick Meek and Allen Boyd broke with their fellow Florida Democratic House members to endorse Smith.
-Smith has also been endorsed by former Florida Attorney General Bob Butterworth and former state Sen. Tom Rossin, the 2002 Democratic candidate for lieutenant governor; state Sen. Dave Aronberg of Greenacres; the Palm Beach County State Attorney, Barry Krischer; and county Commissioner Addie Greene, among others..
+Smith was also endorsed by former Florida Attorney General Bob Butterworth and former state Sen. Tom Rossin, the 2002 Democratic candidate for lieutenant governor; state Sen. Dave Aronberg of Greenacres; the Palm Beach County State Attorney, Barry Krischer; and county Commissioner Addie Greene, among others..
 The co-chair of his campaign was former governor Wayne Mixson.

 In August 2006, the St. Petersburg Times endorsed Smith, stating that his opponent, "Davis has a solid record as an ethical, thoughtful state legislator and congressman who understands the challenges facing Florida.
 Smith combines the same grasp of those challenges with a more dynamic leadership style and a clearer, fresher record of building mainstream coalitions that can successfully carry the day on tough issues.
 That is what it will take for a Democrat to win in November and successfully govern in Tallahassee."

 At the same time, the Palm Beach Post endorsed Senator Smith, saying, "Rep. Davis would return to Tallahassee with good intentions.
 Sen. Smith would take office knowing how to get good things done."
 In addition, the Lakeland Ledger endorsed Smith stating, "We believe Smith can appeal to a broader segment of the electorate -- that he can muster greater support in the Republican-leaning northern part of the state while still generating strong support in the urban areas of Central and South Florida."